 For example, Roderic, a cleric of Ezra, assaults his brother.
 Firstly, as a follower of the Home Faith, Roderic has violated the teachings of his religion and thus has committed a Blasphemy.
 It could also be argued that assaulting family is a Betrayal.
-However, Roderic most obvious and serious crime is one of Violence.
+However, Roderic most obvious and serious crime is one of character's spiritual taint and the Violence.